sahilangral97/student-profiles-web/README.md

 To view it in browser open [LocalHost](http://localhost:3000)

 ##Functionalities
-You can expand the profile of student to view indepth scores of the student.
+You can expand the profile of student to view indepth scores of the student.<br />
-Can give student a student non-repeated tags.
+Can give student a student non-repeated tags.<br />
-Can search the students simultaneously by both names and tags.
+Can search the students simultaneously by both names and tags.<br />